-Notes to the consolidated financial statements for the year ended 31st December 2022.
+Notes to the consolidated financial statements for the year ended 31st December 2023.

 - Las Cumbres, valid from March 1, 2022, to February 28, 2027.
 It was established that the rental fee will be paid from March 2022 onwards for a fixed amount during the term of the contract.
 The contract does not have a purchase option.

 The parties agree that if the tenant intends to vacate the previously agreed premises, they must notify them 90 days in advance.
-The lessee will be obliged to pay the amount corresponding to a monthly lease in accordance with the amount agreed for the current year due to non-compliance and early resignation of the contract, in addition to this compensation, the deposit consigned before the Ministry of Housing, as sole, total, and final compensation to be received by the Landlord, without the right to any claim by the Tenant. - Villa Lucre, valid from October 1, 2022, to September 30, 2027.
+The lessee will be obliged to pay the amount corresponding to a monthly lease in accordance with the amount agreed for the current year due to non-compliance and early resignation of the contract, in addition to this compensation, the deposit consigned before the Ministry of Housing, as sole, total, and final compensation to be received by the Landlord, without the right to any claim by the Tenant.

+- Villa Lucre, valid from October 1, 2022, to September 30, 2027.
 It was established that the rental fee will be paid from October 2022 onwards for a fixed amount during the term of the contract.
 The contract does not have a purchase option.
-The parties agree that the lease will be extendable at the option of the lessee, for which it will announce said decision to the lessor, in a minimum term of (60) calendar days prior to the termination of the term of this lease, remaining at the sole decision of the lessor to extend the lease of the lessor.
+The parties agree that the lease will be extendable at the option of the lessee, for which it will announce said decision to the lessor, in a minimum term of (60) calendar days prior to the termination of the term of this lease, remaining at the sole decision of the lessor to extend the lease of the lessor. - Pacora, effective from June 1, 2022, to November 30, 2027 (with four months of grace period).
+The lease fee is payable as of October 2022 for a fixed amount during the term of the contract.
+The contract does not include a purchase option.
+The parties agree that the lease will be extendable at the option of the lessee for which it will announce such decision to the lessor, at least sixty (60) calendar days prior to the termination of the term of this lease, being at the sole decision of the lessor to extend the lease of the lessee.